IvoryScript user guide

 These types are essential for working with more dynamic aspects of IvoryScript, allowing you to reference and manipulate names and types directly.

-5.4 Type Signatures
+5.4 Type signatures

 Type signatures in IvoryScript explicitly declare the types of values and functions.
 These signatures ensure correctness and make the function's input and output types clear.